kateBea/Traverse/README.md

 # BFS and DFS test
-Some small scripts made on C++ to test BFS and DFS traverse on graphs implemented as adjacency lists.
+Small program with C++ to test BFS and DFS traverse on graphs implemented as adjacency lists.
 There's still some changes to be done.

 # Graph test